A Summary of Our First Five Road Trips

 “Descending from French Huguenots who fled religious persecution in Europe in the late 1600s, the Manigaults prospered as rice planters and merchants during the 18th century and became one of South Carolina’s leading families.
 Joseph Manigault inherited several rice plantations and over two hundred slaves from his grandfather in 1788, and also married well.
 Arthur Middleton, father of his first wife, Maria Henrietta Middleton, was a signer of the Declaration of Independence.
 Following Henrietta’s death, he married Charlotte Drayton, with whom he had eight children.
 The Charleston Museum purchased the house in 1933, and has preserved and interpreted it ever since.”

-This is what we saw as we walked out of the museum and you will see why we had to tour inside:
+This is what we saw as we walked out of the museum so you can will see why we had to tour inside:

 Joseph Manigault House